calacuda/atuo-desk/README.md

 ## dependencies

 - systemd
 - loginctl
 - alsa
 - playerctl
 - xbacklight
 - xrandr
 - gtk-launch
 - xdotool

+## currnet state

+I would describe the currnet state as development but good enough for bassic usage.

+## port status

+There is a temporary solution for detecting changes in port status for event hooks.
+However, **I DO NOT LIKE THIS SOLUTION AND IT IS TEMPORARY** as it is a combersum, cobled together from popsicle sticks and chewing gum, and just over all not a great solution.
+I'm using it because is is FAR more efficiant and much less resource heavy compared to the naive solution -- that is to say, checking port status in an infinate loop and comparing results.
+It relies on [ftrace](https://www.kernel.org/doc/html/v4.18/trace/ftrace.html) (a linux kernal module to track/trace kenral and system function calls).
+I indend to change this in the furture but for now, it works well enough for testing.

 ## planned features/ideas for the future

 (ideas the distant future/things I'm considering adding)

 - [x] 1. write a [Mycroft](https://mycroft-ai.gitbook.io/docs/) skill to add voice control
 - [x] 2. write a rofi script to search through and select layouts.
 - [ ] 3. add a "procedure", feature. it will be a list of command to run and will be able to be acivated from a layout files or by its self.

 ## TODOs

 (things planned for the immediate/foreseeable future)

 - [ ] change between full screen, tiled, floating, and pseudo_tiled.